-The Hall of the Provincial Council of Álava
+The Headquarters of the Provincial Council of Álava

-The Hall of the Provincial Council of Álava is located in Provincia Square in the city of Vitoria-Gasteiz.
-It is the seat of the provincial government of Álava and also houses the General Assembly hall where the plenary sessions are held.
+The headquarters of the Provincial Council of Álava is located in the Plaza de la Provincia square in the city of Vitoria-Gasteiz.
+It is the seat of the provincial government of Álava and also hosts the plenary sessions of the General Assembly.

-Thanks to the exhaustive research carried out by the historian María Camino Urdiain Martínez, we now have detailed knowledge of the architectural history of the building.
+Exhaustive research by historian María Camino Urdiain Martínez has provided us with detailed knowledge of the architectural history of the building.

-Following the purchase of land in the area known as "Las Cercas Bajas" owned by the Álava and Saracíbar families, proposals for the construction of the building were submitted to the provincial architects Martín de Saracíbar Lafuente and José Antonio de Garaizábal.
-Martín Saracíbar’s architectural project was chosen.
-It consisted of a semi-basement and a single axial floor, with two square lateral sections to the front that were not as high as the central section.
-The project contemplated a square at the front and gardens at the back.
+Land in an area known as "Las Cercas Bajas" was purchased from the Álava and Saracíbar families, and provincial-council architects Martín de Saracíbar Lafuente and José Antonio de Garaizábal were asked to submit designs for a building.
+Martín Saracíbar’s design project was chosen: it consisted of a semi-basement and a single floor built along a lengthwise axis, with two forward-facing square sections at its ends which stood lower than the central section.
+The project envisaged a square at the front and gardens at the back.

-The official opening of the council hall took place in November 1844, coinciding with a meeting of the Ordinary General Assembly that month.
-It is worth mentioning that one of the halls in the new building was used as an art gallery, mostly exhibiting paintings of a religious nature from the disentailment of the convents of Vitoria; thus, becoming the first museum in Vitoria.
+The building was officially opened in November 1844 and staged the Ordinary General Assembly meeting scheduled for that month.
+It is worth mentioning that one of the rooms in the new building was used as an art gallery, mostly exhibiting paintings with religious themes from the disbanding of the convents in Vitoria, making it the city’s first museum.

-In 1856, barely 12 years after its inauguration, the need to expand and adapt the building became apparent.
-Under the presidency of Rodrigo Pedro Varona de Salazar, a major reform of the building was undertaken, including the construction of the second floor.
-The project to remodel the building was carried out by the same architect who built it, Martín de Saracíbar, and was completed in 1859.
+By 1856, barely 12 years after its inauguration, the building clearly needed to be expanded and adapted.
+During the mandate of Rodrigo Pedro Varona de Salazar as Chief Councillor, a major refurbishment of the building was undertaken which included the construction of the upper storey.
+The project to remodel the building was designed by the same architect who built it, Martín de Saracíbar, and was completed in 1859.

-The changes also affected the exterior aspect of the building; the sculptor Carlos Imbert was commissioned in 1856 to decorate the main and side facades.
-He applied heraldic ornamentation over the windows of the first floor with 15 coats of arms representing the various brotherhoods and cuadrillas of Álava.
+The changes also affected the exterior appearance of the building: sculptor Carlos Imbert was commissioned in 1856 to decorate the façade and side walls.
+He placed ornamental heraldic features over the windows of the first floor with 15 coats of arms representing the guilds and cuadrillas of Álava.

-In 1864 the monumental stone sculptures by Prudencio María de Verástegui and Miguel Ricardo de Álava were placed at the end of the façade’s staircase; they were also sculpted by Carlos Imbert - based on drawings by the artist, Juan Ángel Sáenz.
-In 1995, due to the poor condition of the stone, the sculptor José Estarta Menoyo made the bronze castings of the sculptures that we can see today.
+In 1864 large statues of Prudencio María de Verástegui and Miguel Ricardo de Álava were placed at the end of the façade’s staircase; they were also sculpted by Carlos Imbert, based on drawings by artist Juan Ángel Sáenz.
+The deterioration of the stone led to the original statues being replaced in 1995 by the bronze castings by sculptor José Estarta Menoyo that can be seen today.